Frequently Asked Questions

 • JPEG files start with FF D8 FF

-• See Wikipedia's List of File Signatures for a basic reference
+• Check out Wikipedia's List of File Signatures to see more

 How does the detection process work?

-2. Header Reading: JavaScript reads only the first 64KB of the file (the header)
+2. We read the header - JavaScript grabs just the first 64KB of the file

 Why only read the first 64KB?

-File type signatures are almost always located at the beginning of a file.
-Reading only the first 64KB (65,536 bytes) provides:
+Because that's where all the important stuff is!
+File signatures are pretty much always at the very beginning.
+Reading just the first 64KB (65,536 bytes) gives us:

-• Low memory usage - only 64KB is loaded regardless of file size
+• Low memory usage - We only load 64KB no matter how big your file is

-• Accurate results - sufficient data for complex formats
+• Perfect accuracy - More than enough data for even complex formats

 What is WebAssembly (WASM)?

-• Run Rust code directly in your browser
+• Run high-performance Rust code right in your browser

 What are container formats and how does the detector handle them?

-Many modern file formats are actually containers - they're based on standard archive formats (like ZIP) but contain specific structured content inside.
-The detector can identify both the specific format and the underlying container.
+Here's a fun fact: Many modern file formats are basically ZIP files in disguise!
+They're containers - standard archive formats (like ZIP) that hold specific structured content inside.
+Our detector is smart enough to identify both what the file pretends to be and what it actually is underneath.

-1. The detector reads the magic bytes and identifies the container (e.g., ZIP)
+1. We read the magic bytes and spot the container (like ZIP)

-2. It examines the internal structure and metadata within the first 64KB
+2. We peek inside at the structure and metadata (all within that first 64KB)

 Common container-based formats: